 It comes from the Esperance district of WA although is not widespread.
 It is typically found in sandy soil growing in swamp-heathland vegetation.

-Lightly prune after flowering in late spring will make it much bushier with a prolific number of terminal flowers.
+Lightly prune after flowering in late spring to make it much bushier with a prolific number of terminal flowers.

 Ideal for containers, rockeries and native garden beds.